Tigers top Angels 7-2 to end Zimmermann’s winless streak

 ROSTER MOVE

-The Tigers placed C Bobby Wilson on waivers, manager Ron Gardenhire said.
+The Tigers placed C Bobby Wilson on waivers, Gardenhire said.
 Wilson, who is batting .091 in 15 games this season and in an 0-for-16 slump over his past six games, will be assigned to Triple-A Toledo or become a free agent if he is not claimed by another team.
 The move will clear the way for C Jake Rogers, one of the top prospects in the Tigers organization, to be called up from Triple-A.

 TRAINER’S ROOM

 Angels: CF Mike Trout remained in the game after being hit on the left hand by a pitch in the sixth inning. … RHP J.C.
-Ramírez (elbow) said he is ready to make his season debut after playing in his final rehab game with Class A Inland Empire, but manager Brad Ausmus did not know if Ramírez would be activated off the injured list Tuesday.
+Ramírez (elbow) said he is ready to make his season debut after playing in his final rehab game with Class A Inland Empire, but Ausmus did not know if Ramírez would be activated off the injured list Tuesday.
 Ramírez had Tommy John surgery in April 2018, and his return will give the Angels another long reliever capable of throwing up to three innings for their overworked bullpen.

 UP NEXT